kakwok/MDS_CMSDAS/_episodes/03-MDS_reco.md

 > ## Exercise: compute cluster properties
 >
-> Write code to compute the nME11/12.
-Complete the function `computeME11_12`.
+> Following the definitions above, complete the function `computeCluster`, `computeStationProp` and `computeME11_12`.
+>
 {: .challenge}

 > ## Exercise: plot cluster properties
 >
 > Plot the cluster properties of background and signal clusters.
-Hint: you need to repeat everything for signals.
+>
+> To compute for signal clusters,
+> - run the `DBScan` functions with signal rechits
+> - store the output in a new variable called `s_cls`
+> - add an addition line in `samples` for plotting
+>
+> Try to read and understand the plotting code as well.
 {: .challenge}